JigglyTheDuck/swaptunes/docs/whitepaper.md

 #### Casting Multiple Votes

-Users are allowed to vote multiple times, and those votes will be counted, but only their latest one is considered for rewards.
+Users are allowed to vote multiple times within a segment, and those votes will be counted, but only their latest one is considered for rewards.

 ## Tokenomics